ocular-d/styleguide-markdown/docs/tables.md

 ## Header delimiter row spacing

-The delimiter row must only consist of cells whose only content are hyphens (`-`) surrounded by a single whitespace, and optionally, a leading or trailing colon (`:`), or both, to indicate left, right, or center alignment respectively.
+The delimiter row must only consist of cells whose only content are hyphens (`-`) surrounded by a single space, and optionally, a leading or trailing colon (`:`), or both, to indicate left, right, or center alignment respectively.

 <!--lint disable-->